 - Pay the clinic directly: see clinics’ websites for price information.

-If you want shared motherhood or to be able to do egg swapping, you need to find a clinic that offers this.
-Shared motherhood is where you both undergo scans and appointments and you plan for synchronised cycles.
+Shared Motherhood, allows women in a same-sex couple to take part in the IVF journey right from conception.
+Both undergo scans and appointments and you plan for synchronised cycles.
 Both partners then go through the stimulation process but one partner provides the eggs to fertilise with donor sperm and the other partner undergoes the embryo transfer.
+The latter then carries the baby and experiences the pregnancy as the ‘gestational’ or ‘birth mother’.

 Which partner will undergo treatment?